DrJieTao/ba545-docs/syllabus.md

 Each mini-project has __three (3) __ parts - these parts will be made available along this course, please pay attention to each week's schedule/checklist.

-I expect you to put your best individual effort to these parts, __WITHOUT__ collaborating with your class peers.
+It is expected that you __collaborate__ with your peers - but you still need to put in your best effort in the mini projects.

 For each part, I have provided a __checkpoint opportunity__ for you so I can check on your work and provide feedback – you can submit your draft to me via email.
 I will __NOT__ grade on your draft work.